Acuity alternative

 Choose StudioDock if

-• 0% platform fees, so growth from bookings and upsells stays with your studio
+• 0% platform fees, so revenue from extra hours, Offers, and add-ons stays with your business

-• Stronger fit for photo, video, podcast, and mixed-use creative spaces with more operational complexity
+• Stronger fit for photo, video, podcast, rehearsal, event, and mixed-use creative businesses that sell time by the hour

-• Simple fit for solo service businesses that mainly schedule appointments
+• Simple fit for solo service businesses that mainly sell appointments with a person

-• Useful if your current workflow is mostly one staff member, one service, one calendar
+• Good option when your workflow is one staff member, one service menu, and one calendar

-• Works best when scheduling is the main problem and broader studio operations are secondary
+• Works best when availability is the main problem and broader studio operations are secondary

 What changes in practice